stevegdavis/POIViewerMap/README.md

 # POIViewerMap
 Point Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
-It allows the user to choose a POI from a fixed list and display them on a map.
+It allows the user to choose a POI from a fixed list and display them on a map within a search radius from the users current location.
 POIs are orientated towards cycling and hiking.
 The app also supports import of a GPX route for display on the map.

-**Options:**
+**Map**
+Open Street Map - Online only

+**Options Panel:**
-* Import POIs for Country
+* Import POIs for Country from server
 * POI (To View)
 * Search Radius (Kilometers)
-* POIs Found (Visible on Map)
+* POIs Found (Visible on map)
 * Import GPX Route
-* Route (GPX name If Imported)
+* Route (GPX name when imported)
 * Center Map On My Position (Optional, uses more battery power)

  **Countries Covered:**
-* Austria
-* Belguim
-* Bosnia-Herzegovina
+* Bosnia-herzegovina
 * Bulgaia
 * Croatia
-* Czech Republic
 * Estonia
 * France
 * Hungary
 * Iceland
-* Ireland and NI
+* Ireland and northern ireland
 * Latvia
 * Lithuania
 * Luxembourg